kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## When Stop Words Matter

-Negation changes meaning.
+Negation changes meaning
-Function words shape tone.
+Function words shape tone
 Blind removal causes error

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.